Wildlander-mod/wildlander-mod.github.io/8-SkillAnalysis/Sneak.md

 # --Mechanics --

-Unperked your odds of being detected are tripled, and therefore you are guarenteed to be detected.
+Unperked your odds of being detected are tripled, and therefore you are guaranteed to be detected.

 Wearing Heavy armor is the equivalent of trying to sneak up on someone while dragging a sack of cans behind you - Noisy and not going to happen.

+Lighting is much more important for staying hidden - Standing in front of / Near a fire in direct Line of sight to a enemy will cause you to be detected, as will wearing a lantern.

+Running while in stealth at low levels will cause you to be detected, toggle walk and keep to the shadows.

 ## Sleeping Targets